-Pace University's PACENet connects all building on all campuses and offers a high-speed link to the Internet as well as other internal University resources.
-Wired and wireless network access is available in the dormitories, library, student union, classrooms, and other locations throughout the university.
-Computer labs, called Computer Resource Centers (CRCs) are open access rooms dedicated to student coursework and faculty research.
-CRCs on each campus offer a host of services including Web access, e-mail accounts, and self-paced documentation.
-CRCs are supported, day and evening, by full-time staff and part-time student consultants.
+All campus buildings offer high-speed Internet as well as access to other internal University resources.
+Wired and wireless network access is available in the residence halls, library, student center, classrooms, and other locations throughout the University.
+Computer labs such as the Tech Zone in New York City and Computer Resource Centers (CRC) in Pleasantville are open access rooms dedicated to student coursework and faculty research.
+These labs offer a host of services including Web access, specialized software, and printing.
+The Tech Zone and CRC are supported, day and evening, by full-time staff and part-time student consultants.